getbeyond/beyondpay_woocommerce/README.md

 You are now ready to accept payments through Beyond Pay Gateway on your WooCommerce store!

+## WooCommerce Subscriptions Integration

+Beyond Pay for WooCommerce offers automated recurring billing functionality through integration with the official [WooCommerce Subscriptions Extension](https://woocommerce.com/products/woocommerce-subscriptions/).
+The Subscriptions Extension must be purchased from WooCommerce before recurring payments can be accepted with Beyond Pay for WooCommerce.

+Setting up your subscriptions is simple:

+1. Create a subscription product in the Products module of WooCommerce and define the price and terms: e.g., "$5.90 every 2nd month".
+2. As customers purchase subscription products on your store, they will be prompted to create a user account and save their payment method on file.
+3. When the payment is due, Beyond Pay for WooCommerce will automatically charge the card on file without you having to do anything.
+4. The status of each scheduled payment is reported back to your WooCommerce Subscription extension in WooCommerce, whether successful or failed.
+5. Your customers can change their payment method on the WooCommerce "my-account"  page.
+Here, customers can also click the "Renew Now" button and pay their subscription ahead of the due date.

+All card on file data is securely tokenized by Beyond Pay and never touches your server.

 ## Frequently Asked Questions

 **Is it secure and/or compliant to accept credit cards directly on my website?**